-Dr. Ciapalo has lectured nationally and internationally in New Delhi, India, Bratislava , Slovak Republic, and Lviv and Kiev, Ukraine.
+Dr. Ciapalo has lectured nationally and internationally in New Delhi, India, Bratislava, Slovak Republic, and Lviv and Kyiv, Ukraine.
 He was the recipient of a Fulbright-Hays Summer Seminar to Czechoslovakia and Yugoslavia and was a Fulbright Scholar at Lviv State University in Ukraine during the 1993-94 academic year.
-He travels to Ukraine each Summer to teach Business Ethics for various MBA Programs and has conducted workshops on "Ethics in the Public Sector" for the city management teams of Dubuque, Cedar Rapids, and Lviv, Ukraine.
-During recent summers, he has lectured at the annual two-week long “Philosophy Summer School” conducted by Ukrainian Catholic University in Lviv, Ukraine.
+He travels to Ukraine each Summer to teach Business Ethics for various MBA Programs.
+He has conducted workshops on "Ethics in the Public Sector" for the city management teams of Dubuque, Cedar Rapids, and Lviv, Ukraine.
+During recent summers, he has lectured at the annual two-week-long “Philosophy Summer School” conducted by Ukrainian Catholic University in Lviv, Ukraine.

 Dr. Ciapalo was born in Argentina, where his parents settled after spending several years as refugees during and after World War II.
 He arrived, along with his brother and parents, in the U.S.A. in 1958.
-He is married to Nancy, who is a Registrar at Finley Hospital in Dubuque.
-They have two dogs, adopted from the Dubuque Regional Humane Society.
+He is married to Nancy, a Registrar at Finley Hospital in Dubuque.
+They have two dogs adopted from the Dubuque Regional Humane Society.

 Business Ethics, Ethics in Sports and Athletics, Plotinus